 All Starsmore Center for Local History Collections are non-circulating, due to their rarity, source, condition and/or format.
 Access to the materials is available to students, scholars and the general public by appointment only in the SCLH Reading Room located at the Colorado Springs Pioneers Museum.

 What is an Archive?

 Unlike a library, an archival repository houses one of a kind materials such as diaries, letters, scrapbooks, maps and photographs.
 As a result, storage and access are handled much differently than the open shelves of books available in a library.
 Collection materials are not only irreplaceable but require special handling and storage environments which necessitates that the stacks be closed to the public.
 This does not mean that the public cannot view the materials it simply means they need an appointment to do so.
 A research visit to an archives, therefore, is much different than a visit to a library.
 Once you submit a research request regarding your area of interest, the SCLH staff will determine if there are documents within the collections that will assist you in your search.
 If it is determined that we have information that will be useful to you we will contact you to schedule a visit.
-Email us to submit a research request via email.
+You may also email us to submit a research request.

 What Are Manuscript Collections?

 Manuscript collections are hand-written, type-written, or printed materials created by an individual, business or organization.
 Manuscripts are by their very nature unique to a repository as they aren’t produced in multiple copies.
 These documents are primary sources that can be used to study, analyze and interpret the history of not only the Pikes Peak Region but events on the state and national level as well.

 What should I expect to find in your collection?